pennhanlee/tp/docs/UserGuide.md

 *  `find t/ dog cat` Returns a list of books that contain `dog` and/or `cat` in the "Tag" field.
 *  `find c/` Returns a list of completed books.

+### Sorting books: `sort`

+Sort books according to the input filter.

+Format: `sort [n/BOOK_TITLE] `

+* Sorts books in descending order according to the input filter.
+* Supports sorting by Name, Genre and Bookmark fields.

+Examples:
+*  `sort n/` Returns a list of books sorted by name lexicographical order.
+*  `sort g/` Returns a list of books sorted by genre lexicographical order.
+*  `sort b/` Returns a list of books sorted by ascending number of pages read (bookmark)

 ### Deleting a book : `delete`

 Deletes the specified book from the book list.